alphagov/govuk-frontend/docs/releasing/publishing.md

    This step will also automatically create a tag in Github which you can use to create a Github release in the following section.

-6. Verify the presence of the pre-release and its tag on [npm](https://www.npmjs.com/package/govuk-frontend?activeTab=versions)
+6. Verify the presence of the release and its tag on [npm](https://www.npmjs.com/package/govuk-frontend?activeTab=versions)

    If the release has been assigned the wrong tag (mistakes happen), you can use [`npm dist-tag`](https://docs.npmjs.com/cli/v8/commands/npm-dist-tag) to quickly correct.